cchauve/lrcstats/README.md

 GGGG
 ```

 Notice that the first contiguous segment of integers in the header are identical over the three reads (i.e. `0001`).
 Furthermore, the corrected segments appear in the same order in the FASTA file as it appears in the uncorrected read.
+Jabba and proovread output their corrected reads in this format.

 SimLoRD outputs the alignment between the uncorrected long reads and the reference sequence in SAM format.
 The python script `src/preprocessing/sam2maf/sam2maf.py` converts SAM files into the MAF format.